-The first observation that we can make concerns the analogies.
-As for the GRI reporting model, it is possible to note that both Monnalisa and Dellas have decided to report information on the Disclosure Standards of GRI (General Disclosure Standards according to GRI G4 for Dellas and GRI Universal Standards for Monnalisa).
-Especially for the case of Dellas this attitude can be explained both by the sector in which it operates, which is highly connoted by environmental and social aspects and by its corporate reporting history.
+1 GRI guidelines and standards Monnalisa De llas IIRC International Framework Stafer Strategy and Analysis × Х Strategic focus and future orientation X Organizational Profile X X Х Connectivity of information X Reporting Practice (Identified Material Aspects and Boundaries) X X Stakeholder relationships X Stakeholder Engagement X Χ Materiality Χ Governance Χ Χ Χ Conciseness Χ Ethics and Integrity X Χ Χ Reliability and completeness X GRI 200 Economic Standard Series X Χ Χ Consistency and comparability Χ GRI 300 Environmental Standards Series X X X Organizational overview and external environment X GRI 400 Social Standards Series X Χ Х Governance Χ Other Material Topics Identified (not covered by the GRI standards) X X X Business model X Report profile Χ Χ Χ Risks and opportunities X X Strategy and resource allocation X Χ Performance Χ Χ Outlook Χ X Basis of preparation and presentation X Χ General reporting guidance X Χ Value creation Χ Χ Capitals Χ and Dellas have decided to report information on the Disclosure Stan-10 11 12 13 14 15 16 17 18 19 dards of GRI (General Disclosure Standards according to GRI G4 for Dellas and GRI Universal Standards for Monnalisa).
+Especially for the case of Dellas, this attitude can be explained both by the sector in which it operates, which is highly connoted by environmental and social aspects and by its corporate reporting history.
 Indeed, before adopting integrated reporting, this company already started a journey towards sustainability, and this has probably been translated into investments in people and training on the GRI model.
-Furthermore, also from a technical perspective, it can be pointed out that GRI can be a complementary useful tool vis-à-vis integrated reporting in that it offers KPIs that can help organisations to disclose their performances information better.
+Furthermore, also from a technical perspective, it can be pointed out that GRI can be a complementary useful tool vis-à-vis integrated reporting in that it offers KPIs that can help organizations to disclose their performances information better.
 Moving to integrated reporting, although Dellas and Stafer have adopted different approaches, their report share some points in common.
-Both of them have reported information aimed to present their organisations in terms of characteristics and contextual analysis (Organisational profile/Organisational overview and external environment), on the relationships with stakeholders and the ways their needs and interests are satisfied by the organisation (Stakeholders engagement/relationship) and the manners in which the governance is structured and support the attention of the organisation towards the themes of sustainability and wider value creation (Governance).
+Both of them have reported information aimed to present their organizations in terms of characteristics and contextual analysis (Organizational Profile/organizational overview and external environment), on the relationships with stakeholders and the ways their needs and interests are satisfied by the organization (stakeholders engagement/relationship) and the manners in which the governance is structured and support the attention of the organization towards the themes of sustainability and wider value creation (governance).